Waobo/cparsing/README.md

 * Parser
 --------

-Basically, a parser gets a region as its input and outputs a boolean indicating wether the parser matches the region (aka 'accepts' the input) or not (rejects the input).
+Basically, a parser gets a region as its input and outputs a boolean indicating whether the parser matches the region (aka 'accepts' the input) or not (rejects the input).
 If it did match, it also updates the 'current' of a region to the first byte after the match.
 Its pretty easy to extend the library with your own parsers btw.